hogeschool/basecamp/week01/inf-bc-w01-python.md

    2. How can you combine several strings?
 Implement an example.
    3. Can you multiply a number with a string?
 What is the result?
 Implement an example.
    4. How can you get character 5 of a given string?
 How can you get the first character?
    5. How can you get a substring from a given string?
+For example, the postcodes in The Netherlands consist of 4 digits followed by 2 letters.
+How can you extract the letters from a given postcode?
    6. You have learned how to print something as an output of your program.
 How can you read something as input?
 What is the *function*?
 What is the type?